gbmcarlos/game-of-life-php/README.md

 ## Requirements
 * The game of life functionality will be implemented purely in PHP
-* The overall functionality of the website will be implemented in PHP.
-* The application will be implemented using Silex as a PHP framework, vanilla Javascript and Docker.
+* The application will be implemented using Silex as a PHP framework and Docker.

 ### User journey

 #### Front page
-* In the frot page the user will see two buttons, "Random pattern", and "Gosper Glider Gun".
+* In the front page the user will see two buttons, "Random pattern", and "Gosper Glider Gun".
 * Each of the button will redirect the user to a different page.

 #### Random pattern page
 * This page will show a functional grid of 38x38 started with a random pattern.
-* The user will have three controls to stop, resume or restart the Game of Life
-* The user will se the generation number and the populaiton count in real time
+* The grid will show the 100 first iterations of the game

 #### Gosper Glider Gun page
 * This page will show a functional grid of 38x38 started with a Gosper Glider Gun.
-* The user will have three controls to stop, resume or restart the Game of Life
-* The user will se the generation number and the populaiton count in real time
+* The grid will show the 100 first iterations of the game

-#### Tests page
+### Tests
-* In this page the tests will run using QUnit
+Tests are implemented with PHPUnit and can be run by executing `./deploy/tests.sh`.